 McCarron was first recognized throughout Southern California as a labor leader and a political activist.
 In 1994, his work in California was recognized nationally when he was named vice president of the UBC, which represents some 500,000 building trades and forest products workers throughout the United States and Canada.

-Since being elected General President in 1995, McCarron has undertaken the most extensive restructuring in the union’s nearly 130-year history, moving the organization to a regional structure that matches modern construction markets.
-McCarron and his leadership team were re-elected to five-year terms in 2000 and again in 2005.
+Since being elected General President in 1995, McCarron has undertaken the most extensive restructuring in the union’s nearly 135-year history, moving the organization to a regional structure that matches modern construction markets.
+McCarron and his leadership team were re-elected to five-year terms in 2000, 2005, 2010 and most recently in 2015.

 McCarron began his career as a member of the UBC in 1968, when he joined Local 1506 in Los Angeles.
 Working his way through the ranks of the union, he was elected president of the Southern California Conference of Carpenters in 1982 and president of the Los Angeles County District Council of Carpenters in 1983.